-Director: Fred Robinson.
+Director and Set Design: Fred Robinson.
 Fred studied in England and at Concordia University in Montreal, taking theatre courses and graduate courses in English.
 He has taught high school courses in English, drama and theatre since that time.
 He has directed over 30 major theatrical productions ranging from Victorian comedy of manners (The Importance of being Earnest) to modern comedies (On the Razzle), to rock operas (Tommy, Jesus Christ Superstar), musicals (Chess, Phantom of the Opera), satirical works (Animal Farm, Oh What a Lovely War) and biographical works (The Fifth Sun).
-His most recent work was directing the Country Roads Theatre Company production of The Belle of Amherst in 2017.

 Sound Designer: Michael Drolet.
-The Sound Designer for The Belle of Amherst, Michael is pleased to be back for another production with County Roads Theatre Company.
-Since 2005, Michael Drolet has been teaching sound for theatre at John Abbott College in Montreal.
-He has designed sound for more than 30 theatre projects including “The Tin Can People”, “Under Milk Wood” and “This Day in December” all three of which were presented at the Edinburgh Festival Fringe.
+The Sound Designer for The Belle of Amherst and On a First Name Basis, Michael is pleased to be back for another production with County Roads Theatre Company.
+Recently retired from teaching sound for theatre at John Abbott College in Montreal for 15 years, Michael has designed sound for more than 30 theatre projects including “The Tin Can People”, “Under Milk Wood” and “This Day in December” all three of which were presented at the Edinburgh Festival Fringe.
 From 1989-2008 Michael taught sound for theatre at the National Theatre School of Canada.
 During a thirty-four year career with the National Film Board of Canada, he served as Chief of Sound and Projection, and Consultant for New Technology Development.
 Michael studied Electronics Technology at Dawson College and Physics and Computer Science at Concordia University.

 Producer: Charles Morris.
 Pleased to be a part of this amazing project, Charles is married to Joan McBride, and is better known around the County as the Anglican Minister at St Mary Magdalene Church in Picton.
-Charles produced the Country Roads Theatre Company production of The Belle of Amherst in 2017, and is delighted to be returning to Mount Tabor to present this hilariously funny and deeply moving play.
+Charles produced the Country Roads Theatre Company productions of The Belle of Amherst in 2017, and On A First Name Basis in 2019, and is delighted to be returning to Mount Tabor to present this play which explores how time, truth, and art change people.